jimemarc/mdtest/writing_docstrings.md

 ## Elaborate docstrings
 Sphinx understands reStructuredText, a lightweight markup language, and expands it for code API documentation.
-Some useful formating is presented in the following docstring:
+Some useful formatting is presented in the following docstring:

     """
     You can cross-reference functions with :py:func:`function_name1`,